ubaldot/vim-poptools/README.md

 ```
 :PopupFindFile
+:PopupFindFileInPath # Takes into account the setting of `:h 'path'`.
 :PopupFindDir
 :PopupBuffers
 :PopupRecentFiles
 :PopupCmdHistory
+:PopupColorscheme
 :PopupGrep # External grep, show results in a popup.
 Grep command is displayed.
 :PopupVimgrep # Vimgrep, show results in the quickfix-list.
 ```